gzm1997/thief/README.md

 --- | ------ | -------
 dld filename | show the detail of the file | dld test.txt exit1997 | disconnect and end operation | exit1997
-cd foldername | get into a folder(the same in windows) | cd test others | the same commands in the operation system runing client.py | ...
+others | the same commands in the operation system runing client.py | cd folder

 To run client: